Inkle (company): Authoring tools

 In 2012, Inkle created inklewriter, an online tool for creating interactive fiction.
 It was used in schools and was awarded a “Best Website for Teaching and Learning” award by American Association of School Librarians in 2013.
 It was also used by some game developers, such as Stoic Studios to aid in development of their game The Banner Saga.

 In August 2018, Inkle closed inklewriter citing lack of time to solve its issues, but was later as free-to-use open-source software.

-Instead, Inkle promotes ink, a markup language for interactive fiction and a specialised editor inky.
+Instead, Inkle promotes ink, a scripting language for interactive fiction, and a specialised editor inky.

-The language is available under the open-source MIT license and can be integrated in game engines.
+The language is available under the open-source MIT license and can be integrated in game engines such as Unity using open-source plugins.
+Inky is a freely available, open-source editing software for use with Ink.
+Ink is suited for crafting dialogue trees and branching narratives.